What are hormones?

-Estrogen’s effect on mood is due to its ability to decreased seratonin levels and endorphins when levels are low.
+Estrogen’s effect on mood is due to its ability to decrease serotonin levels and endorphins when levels are low.
 When estrogen levels are balanced women experience a dramatic improvement in mood.
 Estrogen protects nerves in your brain and encourages the formation of new communications between nerves.

 The primary role of estrogen for women is to stimulate growth, sexual characteristics and reproduction.
 Estrogen is responsible for hundreds of functions in a women’s body, including the very critical role of protecting them from heart disease, colon cancer and strokes.
 It also is involved with bone growth and cholesterol.

-But estrogen is also important for men, now only is it responsible for changes in puberty, including facial and chest hair, but also muscle development…and as men age it helps protect their bones and brain.
+In Men, estrogen is also important, not only is it responsible for changes in puberty, including facial and chest hair, but also muscle development…and as men age it helps protect their bones and brain.